Elimination Chamber (2011): Background

-The event was held at the Oracle Arena in Oakland, California.
+The second annual Elimination Chamber event was held at the Oracle Arena in Oakland, California.

-In 2010, World Wrestling Entertainment (WWE) held a professional wrestling event titled Elimination Chamber as a pay-per-view (PPV) that replaced their previous event, No Way Out.
+In 2010, World Wrestling Entertainment (WWE) held a professional wrestling pay-per-view (PPV) event titled Elimination Chamber, which replaced the previously annual February PPV, No Way Out.
 The concept of the event was that the two main event matches were contested inside the Elimination Chamber, with Raw's WWE Championship and SmackDown's World Heavyweight Championship, respectively, at stake in each.
-The following year, WWE scheduled a second event to be held on February 20, 2011, at the Oracle Arena in Oakland, California, thus establishing Elimination Chamber as a recurring pay-per-view.
+The following year, WWE scheduled a second event to be held on February 20, 2011, at the Oracle Arena in Oakland, California, thus establishing Elimination Chamber as the new annual February PPV.
 It featured wrestlers from the Raw and SmackDown brand divisions.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

-The Elimination Chamber name was chosen by a fan poll, however, the inaugural show was promoted as "No Way Out" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
+The Elimination Chamber name was chosen by a fan poll to replace the established No Way Out event, however, the inaugural show was still promoted as "No Way Out" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
 For 2011, it was renamed to "No Escape" for the German broadcast.